goatmilkkk/tp/docs/DeveloperGuide.md

    1. Prerequisite: List all appointments of first patient using the `list-appt 1` command.
 At least 1 patient in list.
 There is no existing appointment with the same appointment timing.
 At least 1 appointment in appointment list.

    1. Test case: `edit-appt 1 at/dental ad/02-02-2002, 0900`
       Expected: First appointment of first patient edited.
-Details of edited patient shown in the status message
+Details of updated patient shown in the status message

    1. Test case: `edit-appt 1`
       Expected: No appointment edited.
 Error details shown in status message.